jupyter/governance/conduct/conduct_faq.md

 In practice, this means mailing lists, the various Jupyter channels, and Jupyter events.

+### What happens if someone violates the Code of Conduct?

+We are all stewards of our community, and are encouraged to participate in ways that defend the values highlighted in this document and help others understand when their actions go against these values (by engaging them and directing them to this document if necessary).
+If that doesn't work, or if you need more help, you can contact conduct@jupyter.org.
+For more details please see our [Reporting Guidelines](*conduct_reporting_online.md*).

 ### What about events funded by Project Jupyter?

 This Code of Conduct will also cover any events that Jupyter funds.